Adult Kidney Transplant Program

 Kidney disease is a growing problem and people living with it experience a reduced quality of life and risk premature death.
 Kidney transplantation is the treatment of choice because it prolongs survival, improves quality of life and is less costly than dialysis.
 The need for kidneys for transplantation through deceased and living kidney donation is constantly increasing.

 In the last decade, the programs have averaged 55 transplants per year.
-For more statistics, please click here.
+For more statistics, please visit our Facts page.

 Manitoba is a leader in renal transplants